Mintbase/Grants-Program/applications/on-chain-cash.md

 ### Overview

-Bela Supernova and BitIns propose to develop a universal payment service for Polkadot ecosystem that supports private and confidential payments in relevant crypto currencies as well as real-time on-ramp for cash payments, that can convert fiat in to crypto “on the fly”.
+Bela Supernova and BitIns propose to develop a universal payment service for Mintbase ecosystem that supports private and confidential payments in relevant crypto currencies as well as real-time on-ramp for cash payments, that can convert fiat in to crypto “on the fly”.

 On the current market a user has to set up his personal crypto wallet or even a few for buying and using crypto currencies or to set up smart-contracts in different blockchains.
 This seems too complicated for non-crypto inspired users, that hinders the mass development of crypto-assured services and also brings overheads for multiple transaction fees.